wilsonmar/Salesforce/README.md

 </li><li> <a rel="nofollow" class="external text" href="https://developer.salesforce.com/page/Data.com_API">Data.com API</a> - Data.com provides 100% complete, high quality data, updated in real-time in the cloud, and with comprehensive coverage worldwide.
 </li></ul>

+SOAP format APIs are mainly for metadata (not business data).

+The REST API returning JSON or XML uses "hypermedia" design.

+The "BULK" REST API for large datasets (of 50 million rows) of XML and CSV (rather than JSON) format.

+The Streaming API is a publish/subscribe push model to notify changes to object data.
+It uses Bayeux Protocol and CometD libraries used mainly in social networking apps.

 	DISCUSSIONS: <a target="_blank" href="https://developer.salesforce.com/forums/#!/feedtype=RECENT&dc=APIs_and_Integration&criteria=ALLQUESTIONS">
 	API Board</a>

 ## <a name="3rdPartyAPI"> 3rd Party API Integrations</a>
 There are 3rd-party Salesforce API integrations: